-As of June 30, 2022, there was no unrecognized stock-based compensation associated with the above restricted share units and no vested shares were to be issued.
+All the restricted share units granted in respect of the restricted share units granted on August 23, 2019 had been vested on March 2022.
+As of June 30, 2023, there was no unrecognized stock-based compensation associated with the above restricted share units.